En Orient: Publishing history

 Title page from the first volume of En Orient: impressions et réminiscences.

 Both volumes of En Orient: impressions et réminiscences were first published in French in 1867 by the Imprimerie Centrale du ministère des finances in St-Petersburg.
 In Russia, at the time, French was a language used by the aristocracy.
 One copy of this edition can be found the Maastricht University in the Jesuit collection at the inner city library.
 In 1867, a Russian version of this book was published by the same editor in St-Petersburg.
 This version of the book can be found at the Danish Royal Library.
 A second edition of En Orient: impressions et réminiscences was published in 1869 in St-Petersburg by Impr.
 H. Schmitzdorff.
 In later years, both volumes of this book were re-edited by multiple printing companies.
 Both volumes of En Orient: impressions et réminiscences have been published in its language of origin in 2018 by HardPress and in 2019 by Forgotten Books.

-However, some publishing companies have treated both volumes of En Orient: impressions et réminiscences as two different books.
-For instance, some companies only re-edited one volume.
-In 2010, Nabu Press's re-edited the first volume of En Orient: impressions et réminiscences, which can be found on Amazon.
-Two years later, Ulan Press published another version of this volume.
-All these editions were written in French.
-Moreover, in 2018, (the second volume of) En Orient: impressions et réminiscences was chosen by scholars as being culturally important and was edited by Wentworth Press.
-An English version of the book was also published in 2008 by BiblioLife.
+An English-language version of the book was published in 2008 by BiblioLife.